vegansquirrel/Machine_learning_projects/project_1/readme.md

-establishing a relation between the population of a place and sales in the same place.
+establishing a relation between the population of a place and sales of a store in the same place.